Our Story in 2021

 2.1 Key Milestones

-This period of operation was marked by the following key milestones:
+This year of operation was marked by the following key milestones:

 January – March

-• Eight awardees commence guide licence training at the College of African Wildlife Management
+• Awardees commence guide licence training at the College of African Wildlife

 2.3 Fund Raising

 This year we were delighted to welcome back the return of our annual fundraising event in partnership with Namaste Sport.
 The income was banked in 2022 and will be included in next year’s accounts.
 We continue to receive income from Amazon Smile donations and keep the support of our regular donors through our ‘Friends of ROB’ scheme.

 • ROB Christmas fundraiser raised £550 which will be included in the 2022 accounts